Interception of Private Communications Course

 - Part VI of the Criminal Code

-- applicable case law and its implications to investigations, affidavits and prosecutions; and
+- applicable case law and its implications to investigations, affidavits and prosecutions

 - the affiant's role in relation to investigations, drafting affidavits, and prosecutions

-- Draft an One-Party Consent affidavit and authorization pursuant to s.
-184.2 of the Criminal Code.
+- Draft a One-Party Consent affidavit and authorization pursuant to s.
+184.2 of the Criminal Code

 Eligibility and mandatory requirements

-- an intermediate-level search warrant drafting course, such as the Drafting Information to Obtain (DITO) course, or an equivalent recognized by the CPC.
-For the purpose of this requirement, an intermediate course is one that is a minimum five days in length; and,
+- Applications must include documents showing that the applicant has successfully an intermediate-level search warrant drafting course, such as the Drafting Information to Obtain (DITO) course, or an equivalent recognized by the CPC.
+For the purpose of this requirement, an intermediate course is one that is a minimum five days in length

-- the online course, "Overview of Intercepting Private Communications", available on the Canadian Police Knowledge Network (CPKN) for non-RCMP applicants, and on Agora for RCMP applicants.
+- Applications must include documents showing that the applicant has successfully completed the online course, "Overview of Intercepting Private Communications", available on the Canadian Police Knowledge Network (CPKN) for non-RCMP applicants, and on Agora for RCMP applicants

-- As part of the registration process, registrants must complete and pass a pre-course screening exam to remain eligible.
+- Applicants must complete and pass a pre course screening exam to be accepted into the course

-- Registrants must submit a letter of support from their Line Officer.
+- Applications must include a letter of support from your Line Officer

 Assessment